-As each account can only be hooked up to a single payment processor at a time, you will need to disconnect from your previous payment processor to connect to another – Stripe for Canada-based businesses or Schedulicity Pay for US-based businesses.
+As each account can only be hooked up to a single payment processor at a time, you will need to disconnect from your previous payment processor to connect to another – Stripe for Canada-based businesses or Schedulicity's built-in processor for US-based businesses.

-I want to give a big heads up here that Stripe and Schedulicity Pay don't communicate, so any credit cards you have collected within your previous payment processor will not be passed over to your new one.
+I want to give a big heads up here that Stripe and Schedulicity's built-in processor don't communicate, so any credit cards you have collected within your previous payment processor will not be passed over to your new one.
 This will give you a fresh start with your new processor! 💸✨

 What To Expect When Switching Payment Processors